For Hospices and Bereavement Charities

 The quality and care put into creating the guided journals means they have involved quite an investment.
 Having looked into what we can manage donation wise, we have picked the hospital that cared for us when we lost our little girl to donate the journals to, and we would like to inspire others to do the same for organisations that have helped them where appropriate.

-What is super important is that we're able to cover the cost of the journals and be able to keep going with them in the future which is the basis for the cost.
+What is super important is that we're able to cover the cost of the journals and be able to keep going with them in the future.